ckrac/Hacker-News-Clone/README.md

 # Hacker News Clone App

-A Hacker News clone built using vanilla javascript
+A Hacker News clone built using vanilla javascript and HackerNews API to load articles.

 ## Screenshots